-Boys, 15, guilty of school shooting plot
+Boys, 15, guilty of 'Columbine' plot

 The older of the two boys was also convicted of unlawful wounding after jurors heard he carved his name into his girlfriend's back, but cleared of a count of aggravated burglary.

-During a trial lasting three weeks the jury heard the boys' "hero worship" of Harris and Klebold had been the catalyst for their deadly plot.
+During a trial at Leeds Crown Court lasting three weeks the jury heard the boys had become "fascinated" with Harris and Klebold, which was the catalyst for their deadly plot.

 "They intended to shoot and kill other pupils and teachers against whom they held a grievance," prosecutor Paul Greaney QC said.